Vitamins That Fight Fungal Infection (What You Need to Know)

 - Dark green, leafy vegetables

-Vitamin C can help boost the body’s immune system which, in turn, increases the body’s resistance to fungal infections.
+Is used to prevent and treat many health conditions including the common cold, and can help boost the body’s immune system which, in turn, increases the body’s resistance to fungal infections.

 Studies have shown that vitamin C can interfere with the process necessary for fungi to grow and develop.
 This prevents the fungi from causing infections and eventually it dies off.